 "You are dear people... keep bringing us beautiful, heartfelt songs...
 I love you guys to pieces!
 Although I enjoyed each of the songs, 'Five Minutes' gets me every time I hear it (and then stays in my mind for weeks!)
 Something between the rhythm & the subject--wonderful! "

 COYOTE are Marcy Brenner & Lou Castro who make Ocracoke Island, NC their home.
-Ever "the trickster," Coyote draw from a huge arc of influences (and instruments!) from classical to heavy metal, in both original songs and adapting covers.For thirteen years Coyote have performed as a duo, specializing in special concerts and event.
+Ever "the trickster," Coyote draw from a huge arc of influences (and instruments!) from classical to heavy metal, in both original songs and adapting covers.For fourteen years Coyote have performed as a duo, specializing in special concerts and events.

 They have an engaging and spontaneous presence that invites listeners and audiences into their proverbial living room with enchanting, intimate songs and colorful music tinged with folk, rock, blues and jazz flavors.
 Coyote appear all over the Outer Banks region, the state and beyond. e-News Signup (don't miss a thing)